-It is clear that if the scientific validity of substantial, large-scale research studies such as intended here is strong, then it is appropriate to use their findings to make relevant policy improvements, cross-pollinating from one discipline to another to enhance each body of knowledge.
-This is based on the assumption that human psychological and functional processes, in particular those related to memory, are so basic that they operate similarly in the majority of people.
+It is apparent that, if the scientific validity of substantial, large-scale studies such as the one proposed here is strong, then it is appropriate to use their findings to inform relevant policy developments, cross-pollinating from one discipline to another to enhance each field.
+This is based on the assumption that human psychological and functional processes, in particular those related to memory, are so innate that they operate in a similar way in the majority of people.

-כולנו תקווה שהתובנות שנלמדו מהמיני מחקרים שנערכו בפרצה יסייעו בידנו לטיובם של המיני מחקרים הבאים, ובסופו של יום יסייעו בעריכת המחקר רחב ההיקף שיסייע ולו במעט בצמצום הרשעות שגויות שנעשות על בסיס טעויות בזיהוי של עדי זיהוי.
+It is our hope that the insights we have gained from our pilot studies in London and Florence will help us improve our next pilot studies, which in turn will help us conduct a largescale study whose findings may go some way to reducing the rate of wrongful convictions made on the basis of eyewitness misidentification.

 Appendix